 The General Counsel is the chief legal officer for DHS and oversees more than 1800 attorneys throughout the Department.
 OGC is responsible for ensuring that departmental activities comply with applicable legal requirements, and that the Department's efforts to secure the Nation are lawful and consistent with the civil rights and civil liberties of our citizens and residents.

-The Legal Divisions hiring for the 2017 Spring and Fall Externship (Volunteer) Program include:
+The Legal Divisions hiring for the 2019 Spring (Volunteer) Program include:

 - General Law Division (to include the Administrative Law Section, the Labor and Employment Law Section, and the Board for Correction of Military Records Section)